MinecraftTAS/LoTAS/README.md

 - *Savestates*: Used for creating backups of your world, basically quick save/quick load
 - *Drop Manipulation*: Manipulates mob drops to always drop the best items
 - *Dragon Manipulation*: Manipulates the dragon phases
-- *Dupemod*: Replicates the duping bug from vanilla, without the need to close the game.
+- *Item Duplication (Dupemod)*: Replicates the duping bug from vanilla, without the need to close the game.
-- *Spawn manipulation*: Spawn entities at a certain location.
+- *Spawn Manipulation*: Spawn entities at a certain location.
-- *AI manipulation*: Let entities pathfind to a certain place
+- *AI Manipulation*: Let entities pathfind to a certain place

 *and more...*
 ## Bugs / Feature Requests